flutter/website/src/docs/development/add-to-app/android/project-setup.md

   By default, the host app provides the `:app` Gradle project.
   To change the name of this project, set `flutter.hostAppProjectName` in the Flutter module's `gradle.properties` file.
-Finally, include this project in the host app `settings.gradle` file mentioned below.
+Finally, include this project in the host app's `settings.gradle` file mentioned below.
 {{site.alert.end}}

 Include the Flutter module as a subproject in the host app's `settings.gradle`: